-If you used a Medicare-enrolled “participating” supplier who accepts “assignment” for your purchase or rental, you will only pay your Medicare 20% co-payment of the Medicare-approved price, plus, if it applies, your deductible .
+If you used a Medicare-enrolled “Participating” supplier who accepts “assignment” for your purchase or rental, you will only pay your Medicare 20% co-insurance payment of the Medicare-approved price, plus, if it applies, your deductible.

-A Medicare-enrolled supplier who is not a “participating” supplier and who doesn’t accept “assignment” can add up to 15% to the cost of equipment above the Medicare-approved price for that particular piece of equipment, and you will have to pay this extra along with your co-pay of 20% of the Medicare agreed price.
+A Medicare-enrolled supplier who is not a “Participating” supplier and who doesn’t accept “assignment” can add up to 15% to the cost of equipment above the Medicare-approved price for that particular piece of equipment, and you will have to pay this extra along with your coinsurance payment of 20% of the Medicare agreed price.